 Originally qLit was Dorka’s and Eni’s dream and so they are the founders of the magazine.
-Dorka coordinates the editorial staff together with Ágota Boki and Reni, and she is continuously working on laying the foundation for the long life of qLit, together with Eni and Anna.
+Dorka coordinates the editorial staff together with Reni, and she is continuously working on laying the foundation for the long life of qLit, together with Eni and Anna.

 Eni is an architect and as a co-owner of a small company she coordinates the design and construction of mainly industrial buildings.
 By the way she’s been playing soccer, more or less seriously, for 20 years now.
 She is fond of travelling, getting into photography.
 She was also a EuroGames organizer in 2011-12, her task was to organize and coordinate the soccer tournament with some 300 participants, and before the event she was responsible for the communication with the players from all over Europe.

-Eni is also one of the founders of qLit.
-She is responsible for qLit’s image and website and it is her job to make it even better.
-Eni works a lot with authors and translators to make all our articles available in English at qLit so that more and more people can read us.
-Usually she is the one who holds Fridays’ qLit-Atlasz table tennis events.
+Eni is also a founder of qLit.
+She is responsible for qLit’s image and she works a lot with authors and translators to make all our articles available in English at qLit so that more and more people can read us.
+Last but not least, Eni is the manager of qLit-Atlasz table tennis.

 Anna, with degrees in linguistics, lives her life in the researcher-teacher-translator triangle, but lately she has also gained experience in marketing and communication.
 When she is not working or travelling, she plays soccer, climbs rocks, rides her bike, hikes or jumps/runs/exercises/kicks in some other way.
 Anna also participated in organizing EuroGames Budapest, but she has known Eni from the soccer community much long before.
 After getting back to Hungary from Philadelphia, where she was conducting research, she started Hungary’s first LGBTQ wall painting project.
 We are cheering for her on that!